e-kwsm/openpbs/test/fw/doc/commands.rst

                   --db-name=<name or path of database>
                   --db-type=psql

-Note that the psycopg2 module is needed to write out ot the PostgreSQL database.
+Note that the psycopg2 module is needed to write out to the PostgreSQL database.
 The cred file should specify the following::

   user=<db username> password=<user's password> dbname=<databasename> port=<val>